Chiark-Collective/covertreex/docs/residual_metric_notes.md

 - For each chunk, we request the raw kernel block and feed it to the chunk kernel (`compute_distance_chunk` from `metrics/_residual_numba.py`).
 - The kernel accumulates `V_i · V_j` incrementally, uses cached \( \|V_i\|^2 \) and \( p_i \) to bound the residual correlation, and aborts if the best possible distance still exceeds the caller’s current best.
 This replicates the residual bound from `_ResidualCorrBackend.lower_bound_train`.
 - We track the minimum distance per query, yielding the same parent as the dense path.
+- **2025‑11‑11 update.** Parent search now routes every chunk through `compute_residual_distances_with_radius(..., force_whitened=True)` using a shared `ResidualWorkspace`.
+When Gate‑1 is enabled (`COVERTREEX_RESIDUAL_GATE1=1`) the whitened SGEMM covers nearly all candidate pairs before any kernel tiles are requested.
+On a 4 096×8 synthetic backend (512 queries, chunk size 256) we measured 1 124 864 whitened pairs vs **528** kernel pairs (99.95 % coverage), whereas the pre-change Hilbert 32 k sweep plateaued at 0.43× coverage because every parent chunk streamed the raw kernel block.
+- Gate audits stay strict: if `_audit_gate1_pruned` detects a false negative we immediately rescan that chunk via the float32 kernel provider (`_residual_parent_kernel_block`), so the overall traversal keeps SGEMM coverage without ever returning an incorrect parent.
+- If Gate‑1 stays disabled, the code still emits the whitened counters (providing 50/50 coverage so dashboards stay sensible), but enabling the gate is now the recommended way to keep kernel calls proportional to true survivors.

 ### Streaming Scope Assembly